Flabby whalefish

 - Avoid basically all common reef and fish-only picks (clownfish, tangs, wrasses, anthias, gobies) - if you somehow had one alive, it is a gulp-feeder and anything that fits in its mouth is food, and anything too big will stress it out.

-- Avoid small schooling fish (chromis, small cardinals) - they are the exact size and behavior that triggers predation, especially in low light.
+- Avoid small schooling fish (chromis, small cardinals) - their size and behavior make them prone to predation, particularly in low light.

-- Avoid aggressive/nippy fish (triggerfish, larger wrasses, damsels, puffers) - they will hassle a slow, odd-shaped deepwater fish to death, and they compete hard at feeding time.
+- Avoid aggressive/nippy fish (triggerfish, larger wrasses, damsels, puffers) - they may harass a slower, oddly-shaped deepwater fish significantly, and they exhibit strong competition during feeding times.

 Where they come from